marcialeite24/fullstack_developer_capstone/README.md

   - Log in to manage the system.
   - Add and manage car attributes (make, model, etc.) via the admin panel.

+**Enhancements**
+  1. Front-End Enhancements
+    - Searchable Dropdown for States: Transformed the "States" dropdown on the "Dealerships" page into a searchable textbox.
+Allows users to filter dealerships by entering search strings.
+    - Improved Color Scheme: Enhanced the color scheme of the Navbar and Dealerships button on the home page.
+Refined the colors of the Review panel and review icons on the "Dealerships Review" page.
+    - Dealer Review Panel Adjustments: Fine-tuned visual elements such as font size and alignment to improve readability.

+  3. Car Inventory Back-End Service
+    - Microservice for Car Inventory: Developed a back-end microservice using MongoDB and Node.js to manage car inventory details.
+Integrated this microservice with the existing Django back end.

+  5. Front-End Development for Car Inventory Service
+    - Car Inventory Front-End Component: Created and integrated a front-end component to interact with the car inventory back-end microservice.
+Users can filter cars based on Make, Model, Year, Mileage, Price.

 ## Architecture Overview
 ![Architecture Overview](./project-architecture.png)